 Gems were always my love, my hobby, and that started to become a very expensive relationship!
 The more I create, the more costly my taste gets – with stones, with tools (my kingdom for good tools!), techniques, classes… I realized I was actually making pretty great pieces and I could better support my gem habit if I started selling them.
 Still not my day job, but maybe someday.

-I like to think of myself as a benevolent version of Smaug, with his treasure under the mountain… okay this may be a little over the top, but you get the idea (my nerd is always showing).
+I like to think of myself as a benevolent version of Smaug, with his treasure under the mountain… okay this may be a little over the top, but you get the idea.
 When I get new stones, I carry them back and forth to the office, just to look at, to touch, to wait for inspiration.
 I find bead strands in pockets of my clothes the way other people find loose dollars!
 I admire color and design everywhere in life – it’s all over the place if you just look.
 Gemstones come from the earth, and connect us to it.